Plans for the new term have not changed since our last statement in July, so these are confirmed as the arrangements for next Monday onwards:

 - Parents’ evenings will take place in October

 - FOSS are restarting their school events and meetings.
 Their AGM is on Tuesday 28th September at 6.30pm and you are all invited.

 7. Drop-off arrangements at the start of the day

 - School will open to pupils at 8.45am.

-- School gates will shut at 8.55am when a register will be taken.
+- School doors will shut at 8.55am when a register will be taken.
 Children arriving after this time should come to the office to be signed in as ‘late.’

 - Please enter and leave via the pedestrian gate at the front of school.